 The Federation has one Governing Body which consists of two elected Parent Governors, one elected Staff Governor, one Local Authority Governor, the Executive Head teacher(s) ( one vote), and four Foundation Governors.
 In addition, three Co-opted Governors positions are appointed to the Board filled following a skills audit analysis: this ensures a balance and inclusion of necessary skills.

-The Governing Board is made up of two elected Parent Governors, Mr Nathan Clayton and (one vacany).
-The Executive Co-Headteachers, Mrs. Besharati and Mrs Boxall.
+The Governing Board is made up of two elected Parent Governors, Mrs Harriet Wills and Mrs Katy Mason, the Executive Co-Headteachers, Mrs. Greenwood and Mr Parkhouse.
 The elected Staff Governor is Miss Wendy Thompson.
 The LA Governor is Mrs Anne Vetch.
-The three Co-opted Governors are Mrs Siobhan Tywang and Mrs Nicky White (one vacany).
-The four Foundation Governors are Mrs Maggie Maclellan, Mr Peter Vernon, Mr Kester Horn and Rev’d David Macha.
+One of our three Co-opted Governor roles is held by Mr Ric Festorazzi and we are carrying two vacancies.
+The four Foundation Governors are Mrs Maggie Maclellan, Mrs Brenda Williams, Mr Kester Horn and Rev’d David Macha.

 The Governing Board has a duty to report on attendance by Governors at meetings and to publish all Declarations of Interest, including relationships to members of staff, etc. A number of the governors held posts on the predecessor Governing Bodies.

-The Governing Board of the Upper Wharfedale Primary Federation aims to meet six times a year.
+The Governing Board of the Upper Wharfedale Primary Federation aims to meet six times a year.governor table

 All Governors are also linked to aspects of our current School Development Plan, and to curriculum areas which they monitor through visits to school and discussion with staff.